Juan-Jones/blog-template/src/content/blog/statistics-freelancers-should-know.md

 #### All in All

-Armed with the [freelancers tips](/blog/tips-for-freelancers), knowledge and tools presented in this guide, on-demand workers can unlock new opportunities, mitigate risks, and achieve greater success in their careers.
+Armed with knowledge and tools presented in this guide, on-demand workers can unlock new opportunities, mitigate risks, and achieve greater success in their careers.
 Statistics isn't just a subject for academics and researchers; it's a practical toolkit for those seeking to thrive in today's data-driven world.
 So embrace the power of statistics, and watch your freelance career soar to new heights.